mym0404/react-native-naver-map/CONTRIBUTING.md

 ### Formatting for native codes

-There is no linter for native code yet.
+There is no linter for android native code yet.
 But please format code for readability.

 #### Kotlin